fredwangwang/grafonnet-reloader/README.md

-automatically uploads the generated Grafana json after file changes
+automatically reloads the generated Grafana dashboard after grafonnet file changes

 ![a cool demo showing here that you are missing](pic/reduced-rec.gif)